vktr274/pix2pix-maps/README.md

 The map to satellite pairs are in one jpeg file, side-by-side.
 The size of the images is 600x1200.
 For this reason, the images need to be split into two separate images.
 We defined a custom `tf.data.Dataset` pipeline to load the images and split them into two separate 600x600 images.
 This step is done right after loading the image file in a function called `load_image` which is passed to the `map` function of the dataset pipeline.

 The 600x600 are relatively large images, so we incorporated a step to the pipeline to extract 256x256 patches from the images.
 This step is done in the `extract_patches` function which is also passed to the `map` function of the dataset pipeline.
 This outputs a dataset of 1096 and 1098 batches of four 256x256 patches for the training and validation sets respectively.
-For this reason we use the `unbatch` function to get a dataset of 4384 and 4392 patches for the training and validation sets respectively.
+For this reason we use the `unbatch` method to get a dataset of 4384 and 4392 patches for the training and validation sets respectively.
+This way we are not limited to a batch size of 4 which was output by the `extract_patches` function.

 Next we introduce random jitter to the training images by resizing them to 286x286 and then randomly cropping them back to 256x256.
-After that, we horizontally flip the images with a 50% chance.
+After that, we horizontally flip the training images with a 50% chance.
 This is done in the `random_jitter` passed to the `map` function of the dataset pipeline.

-Finally, we normalize the images to the range [-1, 1] by dividing them by 127.5 and subtracting 1.
+After that we normalize the images to the range [-1, 1] by dividing them by 127.5 and subtracting 1.
 This is done in the `rescale_images` function passed to the `map` function of the dataset pipeline.

-The training dataset is shuffled and batched with a batch size of 1.
-The validation dataset is also batched with a batch size of 1.
+Finally, the training dataset is shuffled and batched with a set batch size.
+The validation dataset is also batched with the same batch size but not shuffled.

+**Training data pipeline**: `load_image` -> `extract_patches` -> `unbatch` -> `random_jitter` -> `rescale_images` -> `shuffle` -> `batch`\
+**Validation data pipeline**: `load_image` -> `extract_patches` -> `unbatch` -> `rescale_images` -> `batch`

 The random jitter step was inspired by the [Image-to-Image Translation with Conditional Adversarial Networks](https://arxiv.org/abs/1611.07004) paper by Phillip Isola, Jun-Yan Zhu, Tinghui Zhou, Alexei A. Efros (2016).
-The random jitter step is also used in the [TensorFlow pix2pix tutorial](https://www.tensorflow.org/tutorials/generative/pix2pix).
+Random jitter is also used in the [TensorFlow pix2pix tutorial](https://www.tensorflow.org/tutorials/generative/pix2pix).
 The aforementioned paper also recommends a batch size of 1 for the pix2pix model and for GANs in general.
+However, we also tried different batch sizes.

 Examples of map and satellite image pairs from the preprocessed training dataset (images were rescaled to [0, 1] for visualization purposes):